health sciences summer camp

 About the Program

 The Health Sciences Summer Camp supports diversity and excellence in health profession education for students from racial and ethnic populations that are traditionally underrepresented.
-High school students are invited to apply for this five-day college immersion camp that is designed to prepare them for healthcare careers and the next stage of higher education.
+High school students are invited to apply for this six-day college immersion camp that is designed to prepare them for healthcare careers and the next stage of higher education.
 Students will interact with faculty, researchers, graduate students, and undergraduate mentors.
 The camp experience focuses on a variety of health science programs including Nutrition, Health Behavior Science, Nursing, Public Health, Medical Laboratory Sciences and Biotechnology, Physical Therapy, Athletic Training, Clinical Exercise Physiology, and Communication Sciences and Disorders.

 Rising 10th, 11th, 12th grade students